You’ll love these copycat Starbucks Cranberry Bliss Bars! Soft blondies, white chocolate chips, dried cranberries, and cream cheese frosting.

 - ½ cup white chocolate chips

-- 8 ounces cream cheese, softened
+- 4 ounces cream cheese, softened

-- 4 tablespoons unsalted butter, softened
+- 2 tablespoons unsalted butter, softened

-- 1½ cups powdered sugar
+- 1 ⅓ cups powdered sugar

-- milk, to thin (if necessary)
+- milk, to thin

-- ½ cup white chocolate chips, melted (see note)
+- ¼ cup white chocolate chips, melted (see note)

 - Using a hand mixer or stand mixer, beat the cream cheese and butter until smooth.
-Add the powdered sugar and salt and beat until combined, scraping the sides of the bowl as needed.
-Add in half of the melted white chocolate and beat to combine.
+Add the powdered sugar, vanilla, and orange zest (if using) and beat until combined, scraping the sides of the bowl as needed.
 Add a splash of milk, if necessary, to thin the frosting.
-Spread the bars with the frosting and scatter the dried cranberries on top.
-Drizzle the remaining melted white chocolate over the top.
+You can also thicken the frosting by adding a bit more powdered sugar, if necessary.